 DOSAGE AND ADMINISTRATION

-The recommended dose of NUCALA is 100 mg administered once every 4 weeks by subcutaneous injection into the upper arm, thigh, or abdomen.
+The recommended dosage of NUCALA is 100 mg administered once every 4 weeks by SC injection into the upper arm, thigh, or abdomen.

 Preparation And Administration

 NUCALA should be reconstituted and administered by a healthcare professional.
 In line with clinical practice, monitoring of patients after administration of biologic agents is recommended [see WARNINGS AND PRECAUTIONS].

 - Reconstitute NUCALA in the vial with 1.2 mL of Sterile Water for Injection, USP, preferably using a 2- or 3-mL syringe and a 21-gauge needle.
 The reconstituted solution will contain a concentration of 100 mg/mL mepolizumab.
 Do not mix with other medications.

 - Direct the stream of Sterile Water for Injection

 vertically onto the center of the lyophilized cake.
 Gently swirl the vial for